Health Insurance Portability and Accountability Act (HIPAA) Compliance

 This rule complements the Privacy Rule.
 While the Privacy Rule pertains to all PHI, the Security Rule is specific to ePHI.
 The Security Rule outlines 3 key security safeguards—administrative, physical, and technical.

 Administrative safeguards: Policies and procedures must clearly outline how the entity will comply with the act.
 Covered entities are required to adopt written privacy procedures and designate a privacy officer responsible for developing and implementing necessary policies and procedures.
 These procedures must define the classes of employees with access to ePHI and restrict access to those who need it to perform their job functions.
-The procedures should cover access authorization, as well as the processes for establishing, modifying, and terminating access.
+The procedures should cover access authorization and the processes for establishing, modifying, and terminating access.
 Ongoing training for employees on handling PHI is essential.
 Additionally, covered entities must back up their data and implement disaster recovery plans.
 Internal audits are necessary to assess operations and identify potential security violations, with clear instructions for addressing and responding to security breaches.

 Physical safeguards: Procedures must regulate physical access to protected data, including the introduction and removal of hardware and software from the network, ensuring access is limited to authorized individuals.
 Procedures must also control and monitor access to equipment containing PHI.
 Workstations must be arranged to ensure monitor screens are invisible to the public.
 Additionally, if covered entities employ contractors or agents, they must receive thorough training on handling PHI.